jshih88/cfpwv/Readme.md

 1. Run "do_files/js_cfpwv.do" in Stata to create the log files in the directory "log_files/*.log".

-2. Run "scripts/js_cfpwv.sh" that uses "log_files/*.log" to create the consolidated table "tables/js_cfpwv.csv"
+2. Run "scripts/js_cfpwv.sh" on a Macbook that uses "log_files/*.log" to create the consolidated table "tables/js_cfpwv.csv"

 3. Run "scripts/js_exposures_plot_by_age.do" that uses "tables/js_cfpwv.csv" to create plots in "figures/*.png"